 Unparalleled networking with peers from around the world.
 Inspiring speakers who will change the way you think about your work, and the world at large.
 A chance to hone your skills and learn about how to meet the challenges of the future from the best in the business.
 These are just a few of the reasons communication professionals take part in IABC’s annual World Conference.

-IABC World Conference attendees work in a variety of industries, including corporate, non-profit, consulting firms, government and independent practitioners.
+IABC World Conference attendees work in a variety of industries, in corporations, nonprofits, consulting firms, government and as independent practitioners.
 They practice in diverse disciplines of communication, including public relations, employee communication, marketing, reputation and brand management, media relations, community relations, public affairs, investor relations, and government relations.

-- 36 countries represented among attendees, including the U.S., Canada, the U.K., Australia, South Africa, New Zealand and the Philippines.
+- Nearly 40 countries were represented among attendees, including the U.S., Canada, the U.K., Australia, South Africa, New Zealand and the Philippines.

 - Gaining knowledge about trends and practical tools from speakers and networking with peers were considered the most valuable aspects of the event.

-- The majority of attendees reported having 10 or more years experience
+- The majority of attendees reported having 10 or more years of experience.

 - No. 1 reason cited for attending: The content of the sessions.

 If you attended the last conference, then you know that you’re in store for an incredible experience.
 You’ll get the latest trends, solutions and answers to critical questions facing the communication profession.
 Along the way, you’ll make valuable connections that will support you and your career for years to come.